 Dallas (2012 population – 1,241,162) is the ninth most populous city of the US and the Dallas–Fort Worth–Arlington (DFW) metropolitan area is one of the wealthiest metropolitan economies of the country, with a real GDP of US$504 billion (2014 estimate).
-Not only does Dallas boast of a spectacular skyline, but also prides itself in its ethnic diversity.
-The city has a large LGBT community and is home to people of numerous faiths.
+Not only does the city boast of a spectacular skyline, but also prides itself in its ethnic diversity.
+It has a large LGBT community and is home to people of numerous faiths.

-The crime rates in Dallas are lower than many major cities in the US and the people are very friendly and courteous.
+The crime rate in the city is lower than many major cities in the US and the people are very friendly and courteous.
 If you love sports and arts, Dallas is one of the best cities to live in.
 The Arts District in Downtown Dallas is dotted with opera theaters and symphony centers.

 Texas is one of the few states with no personal state income tax.
-Real Estate is not as expensive as much of the country, and buying a home in Dallas is easier than in many major cities of the US.
+Real Estate is not as expensive as much of the country, and buying a home here is easier than in many major cities of the US.